Inclusive Accommodation: What does it mean?

 - A workplace accommodation is any change in the work environment or the terms and conditions of employment that allows a person with limitations in their abilities, or who faces barriers from the standard rules and conditions of work, to perform their job.

-- Accommodation is necessary to ensure that people with disabilities have equal opportunities, access, and benefits.
+- Accommodation is necessary to ensure that persons experiencing disability have equal opportunities, access and benefits.

-- Accommodations can be temporary, periodic, or long term, depending on the employee’s medical condition (though lengthier accommodations may ultimately be subject to the standard of “undue hardship” to the employer).
+- Accommodations can be temporary, periodic or long term, depending on the employee’s medical condition.
+However, lengthier accommodations may ultimately be subject to the standard of “undue hardship” to the employer.

-- An employee generally has an obligation to inform the employer of their need for accommodation, or else the duty to accommodate will not be triggered.
-However, employers may have a duty to inquire if an employee requires accommodation, if it is reasonably clear they may need one.
+- An employee generally has an obligation to inform the employer of their need for accommodation, or the duty to accommodate will not be triggered.
+However, employers may have a duty to inquire if an employee requires accommodation, if it is reasonably clear the employee may need accommodation.
 For example, in the case where it is apparent an employee’s performance may be affected by an addiction.